EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 * Changed the way the datepicker displays birthdays when the date format is DD/MM
 * Added error handling and a default error message for fatal server errors ('Error collecting the API response')
 * Allowing + signs for phone fields using MailChimp's international phone format (supports country codes)
-* Added transients throughout the application for common requests (e.g. MailChimp API requests and internal form data requests)
+* Added transients throughout the application for common requests (e.g. API requests and internal form data requests)
 * The "Send Welcome Email" option is no longer supported by MailChimp and has been removed
 * The second address line (addr2) is never required by default (this can be changed using a filter - see `yikes-mailchimp-address-2-required`).